About Serving Our Children

 The Opportunity Scholarship Program

 The Opportunity Scholarship Program (OSP) offers scholarships – sometimes called vouchers – to low income children in the District of Columbia to attend a participating D.C. private school of their choice.
 It is funded under the Scholarships for Opportunity and Results (SOAR) Act, and is the only federally funded voucher program in the country.
 The program was enacted by Congress as part of a three-sector approach to improve educational outcomes in the District of Columbia.
 The SOAR Act dedicates equal funds to support traditional public schools, public charter schools, and opportunity scholarships.
 The OSP is a critical component of ensuring that low income families have the same opportunities as more affluent families, to choose between public schools, charter schools, and quality private schools.
-Currently, 97 percent of participating children are African-American and Hispanic, and the average income for participating families is less than $22,000 per year.
-This program has offered a lifeline for thousands of low-income families in the District who firmly believe that a private school is or was the best option for their children to reach their achievement goals.
+Currently, 95 percent of participating children are African-American and Hispanic, and the average income for participating families is less than $27,000 per year.
+This program has offered a lifeline for thousands of low-income families in the District who believe that a private school is or was the best option for their children.

 What We Do

-Serving Our Children administers the The D.C.
+Serving Our Children administers the D.C.
 Opportunity Scholarship Program (OSP).
 The OSP provides scholarships to underserved families residing in the District of Columbia.
-Our goal is to provide low-income families in the District of Columbia with expanded educational opportunities for their children.

 The D.C.
-Opportunity Scholarship Program (OSP) was created in 2004 with bi-partisan support in response to the growing need for access to quality educational options for D.C. families.
-It is the first federal government initiative to provide scholarships for grades K-12 for low-income children to attend a private school.
-The program began as part of a city-wide effort to improve all of the District’s educational sectors – public, public charter and non-public – in an effort to expand quality educational experiences for District families.
+Opportunity Scholarship Program (OSP) was created in 2003 with bi-partisan support, in response to the growing need for access to quality educational options for D.C. families.
+It is the only federally funded initiative to provide scholarships for grades K-12 for low-income children to attend a private school.
+The program began as part of a city-wide effort to improve all of the District’s educational sectors – public, public charter and private – in an effort to expand quality educational options and experiences for District families.